bitextor/pdf-extract/README.md

   - [Coordinates](#coordinates)
   - [Font Normalization](#font-normalization)
   - [Joining Lines](#joining-lines)
+  - [Repairing Object Sequences)(#repairing-object-sequences)
 - [FAQ](#FAQ)

 ----
 ## Introduction
 ### What is PDFExtract?
-PDF Extract is a PDF parser that converts and extracts PDF content into an optimized HTML format suitable for easy alignment across multiple language sources.
-While there are many PDF extraction and DOM conversion tools, typically other tools will extract to an HTML format or similar that is designed to be rendered for human consumption, is very heavy and bloated.
-The extracted format from PDF Extract is simplified and normalized so that it can be easily matched to other documents that contain the same or similar content translated in different languages.
+PDFExtract is a PDF parser that converts and extracts PDF content into a HTML format that is optimized for easy alignment across multiple language sources.
+The output is intended for this purpose only and not for rendering as HTML in a web broweser.
+While there are many PDF extraction and HTML DOM conversion tools, none are designed to prepare data for alignment between multilingual websites.
+Typically, other tools will extract to a HTML format that is designed to be rendered for human consumption, are very heavy and bloated with informaiton that is not needed, while missing information that would be helpful to an aligner.
+The extracted format from PDFExtract is simplified and normalized so that it can be easily matched to other documents that contain the same or similar content translated in different languages.
 Tools such as Bitextor are able to directly process the outputs.

 ----
 ## Installation